lzim/teampsd/quant_workgroup/tt_report/team_data_table_all_modules.md

 ---

-To use the code in this Rmarkdown for each Model in separate Rmarkdown, please do as follow:
+To use the code in this Rmarkdown for each Module in separate Rmarkdown, please do as follow:

 - ensure that all library packages (as listed in the library chunk) are installed
 - copy chuck containing R libraries
-- copy section of code for each model
+- copy section of code for each module
-+ setup for each model
++ setup for each module
 + table with and/or without definition
 - include "ModelParameters.xlsx" in the same folder, if not then change file pathway to the data source